 We screened 13 legumes and 7 oilseeds for their protein and oilseed content, economic value and potential suitability for growing in the tropics of North Queensland.
 We then narrowed this down to five focus crops: hemp and sunflower, and the legumes mungbean, soybean and chickpea.

-The main crop in the area is sugarcane, however growers are looking to diversify as the industry is undergoing significant disruption due to milling closures.
+The main crop in the area is sugarcane, however many growers are looking to diversify.
 The Queensland Department of Primary Industries is trialling varieties of an emerging crop, industrial hemp, near Townsville as a possible rotation crop.

 Building new plant protein industries